Cover It Up! Bipartite Graphs Uncover Identifiability in Sparse Factor Analysis: Numerical Illustration

-Estimation is done on 52 weekly returns, and the log-predictive-likelihood is estimated for the next weekly return as the mean of the realized log-predictive-likelihoods.
+Weekly returns of 17 currencies against the EUR are investigated between January, 2003, and December, 2005.
+The series include the currencies of big trading partners of the Eurozone (Australian Dollar, Canadian Dollar, British Pound, Hong Kong Dollar, Japanese Yen, South Korean Won, New Zealand Dollar, Russian Ruble, Turkish Lira, and US Dollar), and important local partners (Swiss Franc, Czech Koruna, Danish Krone, Norwegian Krone, Polish Zloty, Romanian Leu, and Swedish Krona).
+The chosen time period mostly avoids large international crises and heavy-tailed return distributions, as depicted in Figure~\ref{fig:data}, which renders the static latent factor model ~\eqref{eq:model} appropriate for its analysis.

+Estimation is done \SFS{using a moving window of} 52 weekly returns and the predictive performance is examined.
+In particular, the log posterior predictive likelihood $\text{LPPL}=\log\int_\theta p(y_{53}\mid\theta,y_1,\ldots,y_{52}) p(\theta\mid y_1,\ldots,y_{52})\,d\theta$ of the next weekly return is estimated as the natural logarithm of the mean of the sampled posterior predictive likelihoods $\mathcal{S}=\{p(y_{53}\mid\theta,y_1,\ldots,y_{52})\}_{\theta\in\text{posterior}}$, i.e., $\log((\sum_{s\in\mathcal{S}}s)/|\mathcal{S}|)$, where $\theta$ collects all parameters of the model, and $y_t$, $t=1,\ldots,53$, are the weekly returns for a given time window, including the next weekly return $y_{53}$.
+The sample means of the 52 weekly returns are subtracted from the input data before estimation and from the vector of next weekly returns before computing the LPPL.
 Then, the time window is shifted by one week, and estimation and prediction are repeated.
-The procedure is done 100 times, which covers approximately two years of weekly predictions under a moving window regime.
+The procedure is \SFS{repeated} 100 times, which covers approximately two years of weekly predictions under a moving window regime. $\rmax=8$ is chosen for this exercise, which is the largest $\rmax$ that satisfies $\rmax\le(\dimy-1)/2$ for $\dimy=17$, and the same priors as in the simulation study are used.
+Importantly, we again consider two priors for \SFS{$\tau_j$} (shrinkage and uniform), which results in 200 posterior distributions in total for this exercise.